 Lifetime Durability

 Mold, rot, and mildew are all significant threats to wood structures.
 However, cold-formed steel, unlike wood framing, doesn’t retain water, making it stable and more robust over time.
 Corrosion and rust are potential weaknesses of a steel building material, but with modern zinc coatings, corrosion is avoided.
-When it comes to durability, CFS is clearly an excellent choice.
+From a long-term performance perspective, CFS offers clear durability advantages in many construction environments.

 Structural Integrity

 Steel-framing is built to last.
-Steel frame buildings have less movement overtime because they do not twist, warp, shrink, or buckle, whereas timber frames are much more likely to distort as timber will continue dry and shrink for many years after the tree was cut down.
+Steel frame buildings have less movement over time because they do not twist, warp, shrink, or buckle, whereas timber frames are much more likely to distort as timber will continue to dry and shrink for many years after the tree was cut down.

 While any form of construction is a long-term investment, those built with steel framing and CFS are particularly sturdy.